 If you are the beneficial owner of shares held by a broker, bank or other nominee, you must provide voting instructions to such broker, bank or other nominee as to how to vote your shares.
-If you do not provide instructions to your broker, bank or other nominee, your shares will not be voted in any matter on which your broker does not have discretionary authority to vote.
+If you do not provide instructions to your broker, bank or other nominee, your shares will not be voted in any "non-routine" matter on which your broker does not have discretionary authority to vote.
 A vote that is not cast for this reason is called a "broker non-vote."
-Broker non-votes will be treated as shares present for the purpose of determining whether a quorum is present at the meeting, but they will not be considered present for purposes of calculating the vote on a particular matter, nor will they be counted as a vote FOR or AGAINST a matter or as an abstention on the matter.
-Under the rules of the NYSE, which is the stock exchange on which our common stock is listed, the ratification of the appointment of our independent registered public accountants is considered a "discretionary" matter, which means that brokerage firms may vote in their discretion on this matter.
-In contrast, the election of directors is a "non-discretionary" item, which means that brokerage firms that have not received voting instructions from their clients on this proposal may not vote on it.
+Broker non-votes will be treated as shares present for the purpose of determining whether a quorum is present at the meeting, but they will not be considered present for purposes of calculating the vote on any "non-routine" matter, nor will they be counted as a vote FOR or AGAINST such a matter or as an abstention on such matter.
+Under the rules of the New York Stock Exchange (the "NYSE"), which is the stock exchange on which our common stock is listed, the ratification of the appointment of our independent registered public accountants is considered a "routine" matter, which means that brokerage firms may vote in their discretion on this matter.
+In contrast, the election of directors, the advisory, non-binding vote on the frequency of future votes on executive compensation are "non-routine" matters, which means that brokerage firms that how not received voting instructions from their clients on these proposals may not vote on them.
 It is important that you instruct your broker as to how you wish to have your shares voted, even if you wish to vote as recommended by our Board of Directors.